mcellteam/cellblender_tutorials/cellblender_examples/cellblender_examples.rst

 CellBlender Examples
 ====================

-A number of built-in examples can be found in CellBlender, here we briefly describe them and highlight the  the features used in them.
+A number of built-in examples can be found in the latest version of CellBlender.
+Here we briefly describe them and highlight the main features used in them.
+Go to the panel Examples in CellBlender to find all the examples described here.

 .. toctree::
    :numbered: